junkurihara/junkurihara.github.io/dns/index.md

 Currently we are testing its feasibility.

 ### Acknowledment
-The work on this extension of ODoH to MoDoH is partically supported by NICT22401, JSPS KAKENHI Grant Number JP22K11994, JP21H03442, and KDDI Foundation Research Grant.
+The work on this extension of ODoH to MoDoH is partially supported by NICT22401, JSPS KAKENHI Grant Number JP22K11994, JP21H03442, and KDDI Foundation Research Grant.

 ---